Classic Gumbo with Andouille Sausage & Shrimp

 Step-By-Step Instructions

+Step 1: Brown the sausage.
 Heat a tablespoon of oil in a Dutch oven or large heavy pot over medium-high heat.
-Add the sausages and cook, turning occasionally, until they’re nicely browned on all sides—about 5 to 7 minutes.
+Add the sausages and cook, turning occasionally, until they’re nicely browned on all sides—about 5 tminutes.
 Once they’re done, transfer them to a cutting board and set them aside.

+Step 3: Add the veggies.
 Stir in the onion, celery, and bell pepper—aka the holy trinity.
-Cook, stirring often, until the veggies soften and meld with the roux, about 7 to 9 minutes.
+Cook, stirring often, until the veggies soften and meld with the roux, about 7 minutes.

-Meanwhile, slice the browned sausages on a diagonal into ½-inch pieces.
-Add the sausage and shrimp to the gumbo and let it simmer for 3 to 4 minutes, just until the sausage is heated through and the shrimp turn opaque.
+Step 5: Add the sausage and shrimp.
+Slice the browned sausages on a diagonal into ½-inch pieces and add to the pot along with the shrimp.
+Let it simmer for 3 to 4 minutes, just until the sausage is heated through and the shrimp turn opaque.
 Be careful not to overcook the shrimp!

+Step 6: Finish and serve.
 Remove and discard the bay leaves, then stir in the scallions.
-Give it a taste and adjust the seasoning if needed.
-To serve, spoon white rice into bowls and ladle the gumbo around the rice.
-Enjoy!
+Taste and adjust the seasoning if needed.
+To serve, spoon white rice into bowls and ladle the gumbo around it.

-You can prep this gumbo recipe partially ahead, stopping just before adding the sausage and shrimp.
-When ready to serve, simply bring the broth to a simmer and finish the recipe.
-Gumbo is best fresh, but leftovers freeze well for up to 3 months—just thaw overnight in the fridge and reheat gently over low heat.
-If freezing leftovers, store the rice separately to prevent it from turning mushy.
+You can make the gumbo ahead, stopping just before adding the sausage and shrimp.
+When ready to serve, bring the broth back to a simmer and finish the recipe.
+Gumbo is best enjoyed fresh, but leftovers freeze well for up to 3 months.
+Thaw overnight in the refrigerator and reheat gently over low heat.
+If freezing, store the rice separately so it doesn’t turn mushy.

 Variations on Gumbo